 With the variety of fitness equipment that’s on the market, it’s only natural that someone would have questions, especially if it’s your first time venturing into the world of fitness.
 Weight benches are some of the most common and sought-after pieces of equipment to build and define muscle.
 What you might not realize is not all weight benches are the same.

-If you’ve found yourself asking the question “What is an Olympic weight bench?,” then you’re in the right place since we’re breaking down the essential things you need to know to see what separates the Olympic weight bench from the rest.
+If you’ve found yourself asking the question “What is an Olympic weight bench?,” then you’re in the right place since we’re breaking down the essential things you need to know to see what separates the commercial olympic weight bench from the rest.
 That said, we'll first look at how weightlifting was included in the list of Olympics games.

 Weight Lifting and the Olympics